tchebb/bose-dfu/README.md

 ------------------
 Bose hosts the latest firmware (and possibly earlier ones, too) for each device at https://downloads.bose.com/.
-Although directory listings are not enabled on that server, you can find the latest firmware for your device by accessing `index.xml` under the subdirectory matching your device's codename.
-For my SoundLink Color II (codename "foreman"), for example, I can fetch https://downloads.bose.com/ced/foreman/index.xml and look for the latest firmware filename in its `<IMAGE>` element.
-I can then download that file, which lives in the same directory as `index.xml`.
+Although directory listings are not enabled on that server, you can get a listing of all supported devices by fetching https://downloads.bose.com/lookup.xml.
+Each `<PRODUCT>` element in that file holds the USB PID of the corresponding device when it's in DFU mode (i.e. after running bose-dfu's `enter-dfu` subcommand) as well as a URL to an `index.xml` for the device.
+Each `index.xml` holds the filename of that device's latest firmware in its `<IMAGE>` element.
+The firmware files are hosted in the same per-device subdirectories that hold the `index.xml` files.

 Via unofficial archive
 ----------------------